moomoolive/fitnessTracker/README.md

 Built with Next.js (Typescript) and Actix-Web (Rust).

-This application intends to ONLY a couple of features:
+This application intends to ONLY implement a couple of features:
 * An easy interface to enter data on individual workouts
 * Intuitive tools that visualize monthly/weekly progress